mlund01/scheduler/README.md

 ## Configuration and Running the app

-I've chosen to use to docker and docker-compose to run this app locally.
+I've chosen to use to docker and docker-compose for local development.
 Please follow the steps below to build and run the app

 #### How to configure and run the app